 If you are in secured mode, no war will ever take place.

 The numbers of cities and towns depends on the population of the country.
 The numbers increase with the population.
 Countries with a very large population have many cities and crowded maps.

 The management of the country maps becomes more complex with larger population numbers and more items on the maps.
 With population growth, cities become larger, absorbing much of the population growth.
 The number of cities grows too but at a slow pace.

 The home page of each country shows a current map of the country.
 The map shows the capital city and many other cities.
 It shows roads, rail, military bases, corporations and army units deployed around the country.
-It can also show invaded areas in a different color.
 If your country is at war, and some areas are occupied by an enemy these areas, or zones, are painted red.

 The maps are limited in size and may become very crowded with many military objects and army units, many corporations and cities.
 You can decide which objects you want to have on the map and you may decide not to show some of them.

 It is possible to move objects on the map (not in time of war), and decide, object by object whether to show them on the amp or not.

 Clicking on map items will show details.
 There is also a large map available, the link is above the map on your country home page and it shows everything in more details.

 Showing the country map is optional.
 The setting link on the country home page has several other options.
 It includes the option to make the map invisible.
 The feature is intended for the president only.
 Visitors to the country home page will always see the map.